awslabs/aws-orbit-workbench/docs/Okta.md

 * In the left navigation pane, under **App integration**, choose **App client settings**.
 * On the app client page, do the following:
 Under Enabled Identity Providers, select the Okta and Cognito User Pool check boxes.
 * For Callback URL(s), enter a URL where you want your users to be redirected after they log in.
-Enter your DataMaker URL.
+Enter your Orbit Workbench URL.
 * For Sign out URL(s), enter a URL where you want your users to be redirected after they log out.
-Enter your DataMaker URL.
+Enter your Orbit Workbench URL.
 * Under Allowed OAuth Flows, be sure to select at least the Implicit grant check box.
 * Under Allowed OAuth Scopes, be sure to select at least the email and openid check boxes.
 * Choose Save changes.